 In Massachusetts, there is a general animal cruelty statute, found in the criminal section of the general laws, that applies to all domestic animals.
-If you have been accused of violating this statute, you need a Middlesex county improper care of a dog lawyer to represent you.
-Contact Spring & Spring at (617) 513-9444 to speak with an experienced attorney.
+If you have been accused of violating this statute, you need a Concord improper care of a dog lawyer to represent you.
+Contact Spring & Spring at (617) 513-9444 to speak with an experienced criminal defense attorney in Concord.

 In the licensing section of the general laws, there is another statute that applies specifically to the treatment of dogs.
 The statute is remarkably specific and contains the following guidelines: